-Mark Williams (band member number 32 he joked), he was phenomenal, smashing all the classic for the hour he was singing for.
-His voice still smoky-soulful and bang on pitch, never dropping a note all night.
+Mark Williams (band member number 32 he joked), he was phenomenal, smashing all the classics for the hour he was singing for.
+His voice was still smoky-soulful and bang on pitch, never dropping a note all night.
 Mark has a well-honed knack to draw the audience in and keeping them right in the palm of his hand.

 It was also wicked seeing original bassist Todd Hunter up there doing what he’s best, with Bruce Reid on guitar and drummer Pete Drummond holding down the incredibly tight backline.

 We’ve all heard April Sun in Cuba, Are You Old Enough and Rain covered a million times by bar bands, but there is absolutely nothing like experiencing the real-deal masters performing live.

 Reid’s guitar tone was outstanding, perfectly capturing that classic Dragon sound, with Hunters’ unmistakable bass riffs pulling everything together.
 Pete Drummond is easily one of the tightest drummers in the scene right now, easily slotting in with the classic Dragon feel and contributing seamlessly with the backtrack dance beat for the odd song when used.

 Incredible band, and the highlight cap to a brilliant day.

 The day went so smoothly from what I saw and everyone had a great time.
 The police presence was obvious, probably as a deterrent for idiots to be on their best behaviour, but considering the theme of the event I didn’t notice anyone causing trouble.